 This is one of my favorite things to do with duck confit or the easier, slow-roasted duck version of it.
 This is a sumptuous pasta dish that has its origins in old Venice, where it was done with the Italian version of preserved duck.

 Traditionally this is served with tagliatelle, a long, flat pasta both wider and thinner than the more familiar linguine.
 Could you use another shape?
 You bet.
 Don’t go too thin or too thick – angel hair or ziti aren’t right for this dish.

-Pasta with Slow Roasted Duck Recipe
+Pasta with Slow Roasted Duck Confit

 Make sure you’ve got everything ready before you start, as this dish comes together fast.
 Have the water boiling, and give it plenty of salt; you want it to taste of the sea.
 If you do this right, both the sauce and the pasta will be done at the same time.